pnodet/tsgolint/README.md

 > [!IMPORTANT]
 > **tsgolint** is a prototype in the early stages of development.
 > This is a community effort.
-Feel free to ask for assignee in any of the [good first issues](https://github.com/oxc-project/tsgolint/contribute).
+Feel free to ask to be assigned to any of the [good first issues](https://github.com/oxc-project/tsgolint/contribute).

 ![Running tsgolint on microsoft/typescript repo](./docs/record.gif)